RaymondCJA/blubber-react/README.md

 technologies together to build a full stack web application, and to also explore how state management in frontend (React Redux in this case) worked.

 This repo is the frontend of the app.
 I have built it mostly using React, Redux and Material-UI.
-The frontend repo of the app can be found at: https://github.com/RaymondCJA/blubber
+The backend repo of the app can be found at: https://github.com/RaymondCJA/blubber

 ## Installation